What are Nutrients? - Duke's Materia Tonica

 Biochemistry is How Nutrients Work

-Not having enough of any essential nutrient will cause poor performance of any organ, gland and tissue.
+The greater density of nutrients in the diet will support a healthy weight and promote healthy performance; not having enough of any essential nutrient will cause poor performance of any organ, gland and tissue.

 Protein (Amino Acids)